ironsidevsquincy/cv/cv.md

 # Darren Hurley

 * **Address**: Berlin, Germany
-* **Mobile**: +49 176671 69899
+* **Mobile**: +49 176 67169899
 * **Email**: hellodarrenhurley@fastmail.com

 I have nearly fifteen years of professional Web Development experience.
 I have worked on high-profile, high-traffic websites, constrained by tight or immovable deadlines.
 I have led development teams, acting in both a mentoring and project-leadership role.
 I am an affable, self-motivated worker, quick to pick-up new techniques and technologies, who would fit into any modern company.

 ## Professional Experience

-### Senior Software Engineer at Klarna (Berlin)
+### Engineering Manager at Klarna (Berlin)
 Mar 2018 - Present

-* I currently work within in a platform team, whose chief role is to design and maintain the development and production architecture for 15 teams
+* I currently the EM for a platform team, whose chief role is to design and maintain the development and production architecture for 15 teams
 * We maintain a Jenkins pipeline, montioring and tweaking agents and configuration files with performance in mind
 * We extensively use Docker, e.g. for our services, Jenkins agents.
 I am versed in writing Docker (and compose) files
-* Keycloak is our user management system.
+* Keycloak is our user authentication system.
 We have extended it exstensively, which involves writing plugins in Java that integrate with its API
-* As most of our infrastructure needs are supplied by AWS, I am often deep in a Cloudformation script, maintaining our databases, Cloudfront caching, security groups, load balancers and EC2 instances
+* As most of our infrastructure needs are supplied by AWS, I am regularly deep in a CloudFormation script, maintaining our databases, CloudFront caching, security groups, load balancers and EC2 instances
 * We also maintain the frontend architecture of a (primarlity React-based) mono-repo; I'm heavily involved in making design decisions on how we develop, build and run the site

 ### Senior Developer at 101 Ways (London)